nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: How do I access my data?<br>
 **A**:

-- Step 1: Open the folder that contains vendorvault.jar and the data folder
+- Step 1: Open the folder that contains vendorvault.jar and the data folder.

 ![VendorVault_Folder](images/VendorVaultFolder.png)

-- Step 2: Open the folder named "data" to access the data file "vendorvault.json"
+- Step 2: Open the folder named "data" to access the data file "vendorvault.json".
+This vendorvault.json file contains the stored data.

 ![Data_Folder](images/DataFile.png)

 **Q**: How do I transfer my data to another Computer?<br>
 **A**:

-- Step 1: Download the vendorvault.jar file and place it into an empty folder on a computer of your choice.
+- Step 1: Download the vendorvault.jar file and place it into an empty folder on your new computer.

 - Step 2: Run the app and execute the `exit` command to create a data folder.